swift-emacs/swift-mode/README.md

 ## Summary

 Major-mode for Apple's Swift programming language.
+Currently provides:

+- syntax highlighting
+- indentation

 This is currently at an early stage of development and there's plenty of work to do.
 Check the issue tracker.